buggy1887/News-Project/README.md

 ﻿# React Mongo Express Node News App

-To run project we can use `npm run dev` command

-First we start by creating new folder, open that folder and in our terminal we run:
+To run project we can use `npm run dev` command to add new post we can go to http://localhost:3000/newpost First we start by creating new folder, open that folder and in our terminal we run:

 `npm init`